 In the case of blazars, the emission is dominated by the relativistic jet, as light originating in the jet is relativistically beamed towards us.
 From other relativistic effects, this light can have extremely short variability timescales, on the range from months and years to as little as tens of minutes.

-I currently study the shortest timescales of variability across the electromagnetic spectrum.
+I study the shortest timescales of variability across the electromagnetic spectrum.
 By observing the differences in brightness across the electromagnetic spectrum, we can begin to piece together what physical processes are occurring in the jet, and what the charged particle distribution is like.
 To this end, I utilize data obtained at radio wavelengths with the Very Long Baseline Array (VLBA), optical wavelengths with a variety of telescopes (such as the 14-inch telescope at the Colgate University Foggy Bottom Observatory, and the 72-inch Perkins Telescope and 4-meter Discovery Channel Telescope of Lowell Observatory), and gamma-ray wavelengths with the Fermi Gamma Ray Space Telescope.
+Recently, we have begun to use the Transiting Exoplanet Survey Satellite (TESS) to obtain high-time resolution observations of our blazars, such as with the blazar BL Lacertae.

-My most recent research project is characterizing the 2016 multi-wavelength outburst of the blazar 3C454.3.
+My most recent published paper is devoted to characterizing the 2016 multi-wavelength outburst of the blazar 3C454.3.
 In June 2016 the blazar increased in brightness by a factor of 10 over a week and a half, before decaying to pre-outburst levels over the span of 3 days.
 This decay was the most precipitous decay seen ever.
 This structure was seen at both optical and gamma-ray wavelengths.
 At optical wavelengths the source exhibited variability on the order of 1 magnitude over the course of a single night, dubbed intraday variability.
 Also, the source exhibited variability of the order 0.05 magnitude over the course of just hours, dubbed micro-variability, that has been exceedingly rare in the observed history of most sources.
-The findings from this research will be published in an upcoming paper.
+The findings from this research were published in April 2019, and are available from the Astrophysical Journal.

 Astronomy is useful because it raises us above ourselves; it is useful because it is grand; ….
 It shows us how small is man’s body, how great his mind, since his intelligence can embrace the whole of this dazzling immensity, where his body is only an obscure point, and enjoy its silent harmony. – Henri Poincaré